How to file an Oklahoma annual report

 Can I file my Oklahoma annual certificate early?

-Yes, you can file up to 60 days before your deadline.
+Yes, per current SOS practice you can file up to 60 days before your deadline.
 Filing early gives you extra time to fix any problems if your submission gets rejected and helps you maintain your good standing status, as long as the filing is ultimately accepted before the deadline.

 What happens if I miss my filing deadline?

 You don't lose good standing immediately.
-For LLCs and LPs, the state marks you "delinquent" 60 days after your anniversary month, and if you skip three consecutive certificates, they'll dissolve your entity entirely.
+For LLCs and LPs, the state marks you as no longer in good standing 60 days after your anniversary date.
+If an LLC goes three years without filing its annual certificate, the entity is canceled automatically by operation of law.

-How do I figure out my anniversary month?
+How do I figure out my anniversary date?

 Check the "FILED" date on your original formation documents.
 Lost them?
 Use the Secretary of State's business search to find your filing date in the public record.